swiftlang/swift-evolution/proposals/NNNN-package-registry-publish.md

   --signing-identity      The label of the signing identity to be retrieved from the system's secrets store if supported.

   --private-key-path      The path to the certificate's PKCS#8 private key (DER-encoded).
-  --cert-chain-paths      Path(s) to the signing certificate (DER-encoded) and optionally the rest of the certificate chain.
+  --cert-path             Path to the signing certificate (DER-encoded).
 ```

 A signing identity encompasses a private key and a certificate.
 On